-WCA-1: Stage at the 1-8C Gauge remained generally parallel with the regulation schedule last week.
-On Sunday stage was below the flat Zone A1 regulation line by 0.08 feet.
-WCA-2A: Stage at S11B-HW fell below the regulation line last week, ending at 0.04 feet below on Sunday.
-WCA-3A: The Three Gauge Average continued to trend away from the Zone A regulation line last week.
-On Sunday stage was 0.75 feet below the falling Zone A line.
-WCA-3A: Stage at gauge 62 (Northwest corner) experienced a sharp decline away from the schedule line.
-The average on Sunday was 1.57 feet below the Upper Schedule (see Figures EV-1 through EV-4).
+WCA-1: Stage at the 1-8C Gauge remained generally paralleling schedule last week with a rise late in the week.
+On Sunday stage was below the flat Zone A1 regulation line by 0.04 feet.
+WCA-2A: Stage at S11B-HW ascended to the regulation line last week, 0.04 feet above on Sunday.
+WCA-3A: The Three Gauge Average continue to fall away from the Zone A regulation line last week.
+On Sunday, stage was 0.79 feet below the falling Zone A line.
+WCA-3A: Stage at gauge 62 (Northwest corner) continues a sharp decline away from the schedule line.
+The average on Sunday was 1.94 feet below the stable Upper Schedule.
+(Figures EV-1 through EV-4).